-- equitable funding for community partners, including targeted employment and economic opportunities for diverse frontline community members; and - Capacity building, administrative support, and technical training and assistance are essential to realizing truly equitable adaptation planning.
+The need for fair and equitable funding for community partners, including targeted employment and economic opportunities for diverse frontline community members; and

+Capacity building, administrative support, and technical training and assistance are essential to realizing truly equitable adaptation planning.

 Setting the foundation for the Joint Platform.